 One thing the HBR researchers and I agree on is that you should focus your efforts on one debt at a time.
 Besides the proof that working on one account at a time leads debtors to work harder to pay their debts more quickly, it just simplifies things.
 Knock out those debts one by one and you’ll feel totally concentrated and ready for the final boss battle against The Last Debt.

 But I’d take this advice one step further.
-A tenet of Personal Finance 101 is the snowball method (or the similar avalanche method).
-Coined by Dave Ramsey (yes, he’s that guy), the snowball method means that every time you pay off a debt, you should roll the payment for that debt over into the next debt you have to pay.
+A tenet of Personal Finance 101 is the snowball method (similar to the Avalanche Method).
+Coined by Dave Ramsey (yes, he’s that guy), the Snowball Method means that every time you pay off a debt, you should roll the payment for that debt over into the next debt you have to pay.
 As you pay off debts, the total amount you’re paying every month stays the same while the total amount going toward the account you’re currently paying off increases exponentially.